DTJF/fbdoc/src/doc/Options.md

 fb-doc --list-mode
 ~~~

-In this example no input file name is specified and fb-doc uses the
+In this example no input file name is specified and \Proj uses the
 default name `Doxyfile`.
 Also it's possible to specify any outher file
 name and a prepending path (ie like `../doc/fb-doc.Doxyfile`).
 But if
 the file specification contains a pattern (characters `*` or `?`) or
-the extension is one of `.bas` or `.bi`, then fb-doc skips the reading
+the extension is one of `.bas` or `.bi`, then \Proj skips the reading
 of the Doxyfile and operates on the FB source file(s) directly.